balderdashy/sails-docs/reference/waterline/models/stream.md

 Stream records from your database one at a time or in batches, without first having to buffer the entire result set in memory.

-> This approach is useful for working with very large result sets; the kinds of result sets that might overflow your server's available RAM... at least, if you try to hold the entire thing in memory at the same time.
-You can use Waterline's `.stream()` method to do the kinds of things you might already be familiar with from Mongo cursors:  Preparing reports, moving large amounts of data from one place to another, performing complex transformations, or even orchestrating map/reduce jobs.

-The `.stream()` method is almost exactly like [`.find()`](http://sailsjs.com/documentation/reference/waterline-orm/models/find), except that it does not actually provide a second argument to the `.exec()` callback.
-Instead, you use `.eachRecord()` or `eachBatch()` to provide an iteratee function which receives one record or batch at a time.

 ```javascript
 Something.stream(criteria)
 .eachRecord(function(record, next) { ... })